 TPO or Tree Preservation Order – what is it?

-A TPO or Tree Preservation Order to give it the full name is an order to protect one or more trees.
-Okay, you had probably figure that bit out!
+A TPO or Tree Preservation Order, to give it the full name, is an order to protect one or more trees.
+Okay, you had probably figured that bit out!
 Essentially the order prohibits the cutting down, topping, lopping, uprooting, wilful damage or wilful destruction of trees without the local planning authority’s written consent.
 If consent is given, it can be subject to conditions which have to be followed.
 In the Secretary of State’s view, cutting roots is also a prohibited activity and requires the authority’s consent.
 However bushes, shrubs and hedges are not normally protected by TPOs.
-See our page on trees with regards to trees not protected by a TPO.
+See our page on trees with regard to trees not protected by a TPO.

-Not all trees are protected, and, despite ‘urban myths’ to the contrary no particular species or size of tree are protected.
+Not all trees are protected, and, despite ‘urban myths’ to the contrary, no particular species or size of tree is protected.
 Any tree is eligible for protection, regardless of age, species or size.
 But no trees are automatically protected.
 There are three normal ways in which a tree or woodland might have some been given some sort of legal protection:

 - A Tree Preservation Order (TPO) has been made at some time to cover that tree;